128technology/docs/docs/onboard_ssr_to_conductor.md

     For information about the fields used to create a site, please refer to the Mist [Site Configuration documentation](https://www.mist.com/documentation/category/site-configuration/).

 :::note
-For existing deployments of Conductor-managed Session Smart Networking, the Conductor IP address is pre-populated.

 For new deployments enter the Conductor IP address as shown above.

+When onboarding an SSR device to an existing Conductor-managed deployment, the existing condutor IP address is used.
 :::

 ### Connect Your Device to the Cloud